11/19/14 (Wednesday) – 6:30pm | Wisdom & Wine: “How to Avoid Dead-End Dating” Talk/Discussion | Wine Bistro Worthington (info below)

 About Date Like a Grownup:

-This book examines the impact of loneliness and social obsolescence on men and women in their second single lives and provides punctuating proof that looking for love from a place of isolation is as unwise as grocery shopping on an empty stomach.
+“Date Like a Grownup” examines the impact of loneliness and social obsolescence on men and women in their second single lives and provides punctuating proof that looking for love from a place of isolation is as unwise as grocery shopping on an empty stomach.

 Unlike many other relationship manuals, this book will not guide you through game playing and winning temporary partners.
 Instead, readers will develop a personalized strategy for building a life foundation that facilitates growing a “right fit” relationship.
 Topics include: effective filtering, social media and online dating, how to avoid isolation and strategically build a larger social network.
 Engaging narratives such as “Parking Lot Apology,” “The Percocet Proposal” and “Need Meets Greed” underline specific dating principles outlined in the book and affirm that none of us are immune to bad choices.

 And with at least half of the adult population attempting a “do-over” on their most committed